Everything You Need to Know About WordPress Image Size Limitations

 Let’s learn about the default WordPress image sizes:

-Full Size: Here, it keeps the original image size.
+- Full Size: The original image size.
 It’s useful for backgrounds, gallery images, and anything larger than the default large size.

 What Is the Maximum Upload Size in WordPress?